4d/docs/website/docs/FormObjects/button_overview.md

 By default, the OS X Textured style appears as:

 - *Windows* - a standard system button with a light gray background with a label in the center.
 It has the special feature of being transparent in Vista.

  ![](../assets/img/FormObjects/button_osxtextured.png)

 - *macOS* - a standard system button displaying a color change from light to dark gray.
 Its height is predefined: it is not possible to enlarge or reduce it.

-#### JSON Example:
+#### JSON Example

 ```4d
  "myButton": {
                 "type": "button",
                 "style":"texturedBevel",
                 "text": "OK",
                 "popupPlacement":"separated"
                 "action": "Cancel",
                 "left": 60,
                 "top": 160,
                 "width": 100,
                 "height": 20
                 }
 ```

 ### Office XP